DenisBuserski/docker-k8s-demo/README.md

 As pods come and go, services help the other pods "find out and keep track of which IP address to connect to."
 Cluster
 - `Pod`
-- reprsents a set of runnign containtres in your cluster
+  - Represents a set of runnign containtres in your cluster
   - Smallest unit in K8s.
   - The `Pod` holds 1 or more containers
   - Usually 1 application per `Pod`